AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/profiling_transactions.md

 The profiling tool is integrated into the `aztec-wallet`.

-In this example, we will profile a simple "private token transfer" transaction using the  [transfer_in_private](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/noir-contracts/contracts/token_contract/src/main.nr#L376) method in the token contract.
+In this example, we will profile a simple "private token transfer" transaction which uses the [transfer](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/noir-contracts/contracts/token_contract/src/main.nr#L269) method in the token contract.

 Let's deploy the necessary account and token contracts first: